codeguy/php-the-right-way/_posts/02-01-01-Code-Style-Guide.md

     phpcbf -w --standard=PSR2 file.php

-Another option is to use the [PHP Coding Standards Fixer][phpcsfixer], which has a very well tested codebase.
+Another option is to use the [PHP Coding Standards Fixer][phpcsfixer].
 It will show which kind of errors the code structure had before it fixed them.

     php-cs-fixer fix -v --level=psr2 file.php